-You often hear these two terms when a person gets hurt.
+You often hear the terms personal injury and bodily injury when a person gets hurt.
 While some people tend to use personal injury and bodily injury interchangeably, these two terms have entirely different meanings.
 Here’s what you need to know about the legal definitions and implications of personal and bodily injuries.

 What is Personal Injury?